 How does this medication work?
 What will it do for me?

 This is a combination product that contains two medications: ivacaftor and lumacaftor.
-It is used to treat cystic fibrosis (CF) in adults and adolescents over the age of 6 who have one of several possible mutations (a change) in their CFTR gene, the F508del mutation.
+It is used to treat cystic fibrosis (CF) in adults and children over 2 years old who have one of several possible mutations (a change) in their CFTR gene, the F508del mutation.

 In CF, an abnormal protein called CFTR is produced.
 This protein changes the way chloride (a component of salt, which is also called sodium chloride) moves in and out of cells.
 This affects the balance between salt and water in the body, making the mucus that lines the lungs, pancreas, and other organs thicker and stickier.
 Lumacaftor helps get more CFTR proteins to the cell surface and ivacaftor helps the CFTR proteins at the cell surface work better.